Fourth of July Menu Plan and Free Printable Menu Planner

 Appetizers = None, my momma has 11 brothers and sisters, when you add cousins and friends to that number you end up with more than 100 folks easily.
 Appetizers would have meant complete chaos.
 We only ate appetizers on Christmas Eve at my Granny Vega’s house.

-Fruit Flavored water (usually pineapple with some fresh lemon)
+- Fruit Flavored water (usual pineapple with some fresh lemon)

 Hotdogs ( as if they needed them, but the more the merrier, I guess)

 - Three Beans Salad ( probably became a tradition in the late sixties)

 - Deviled Eggs